 Excess radiated light at the wrong times of day (particularly the shorter wavelengths) can interfere with melatonin synthesis, circadian rhythms and create issues with insomnia, lack of restful REM sleep, unnecessary fatigue and a general lack of alertness.
 This is a genuine health hazard that broadly affects the quality of life from proper immune system function to increased risk of accidents.

-ULTRAVIOLET RADIATION (UVR) LIGHT INTENSITY SURVEYS & STUDIES
+ULTRAVIOLET RADIATION (UV) LIGHT INTENSITY SURVEYS & STUDIES

-ScanTech can even measure light levels that are normally invisible such as in the UV-A / UV – B (also known as UVA and UVB) spectrums which comprise wavelengths from 240 nm – 390 nm.
-This even includes part of the UVC / UV-C spectrum which is considered to be in the range of 100 nm – 280 nm and is often used for germicidal / sterilization processes such as the 254 nanometer band.
+ScanTech can measure light levels that are normally invisible such as in the UV-A / UV-B (also known as UVA and UVB) spectrums which comprise wavelengths from 280 nm – 390 nm and the important part of the UVC / UV-C spectrum which is considered to be in the range of 100 nm – 280 nm and is often used for germicidal / sterilization processes such as the 254 nanometer band.

 While useful for many forensic and industrial / medical processes, these wavelengths can cause damage to human skin, (skin cancer / melanoma) eyes from welding, paintings, artwork, historical museum pieces, fabrics and dyed products, rubber, polymers, etc.

 If you require consultation for either health & safety, the preservation of materials (either modern or of historical significance such as artifacts) or need to gauge the exposures / effectiveness of an ultraviolet related application or impacted environment, then contact ScanTech.

 ScanTech services and consults in the Dallas – Houston – Austin – Fort Worth and San Antonio metropolitan regions and beyond.